nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Viewing student contacts in an existing group in ArchDuke.

-   1. Prerequisites: There exists a group with the group name `NUS Fintech Society` in ArchDuke.
+   1. Prerequisites: There exists a group with the group name `NUS Fintech Society` (case-insensitive) in ArchDuke.

    2. Test case: `viewcontact g/NUS Fintech Society` <br>
       Expected: All student contacts assigned to the group `NUS Fintech Society` is shown on the result display.